-Although we have obtained rare pediatric disease designation for CTI-1601, we may not be eligible to receive a priority review voucher in the event the FDA determines we no longer meet the criteria for designation, revokes the designation or that FDA approval does not occur prior to September 30, 2026.
+Although we have obtained rare pediatric disease designation for CTI-1601, we may not be eligible to receive a priority review voucher in the event the FDA determines we no longer meet the criteria for designation, revokes the designation or that FDA approval does not occur prior to September 30, 2026

 We received rare pediatric disease designation from the FDA for CTI-1601 in 2019.
 We may, in the future, apply for rare pediatric disease designation from the FDA for future product candidates that may qualify for designation.
 Vouchers for rare pediatric disease drugs are awarded when the designated drug receives approval.
-CTI-1601 may not receive approval and therefore, we may not receive a voucher.
-In addition, even though CTI-1601 has been designated as a drug for a rare pediatric disease, the FDA may later decide that it no longer meets the criteria for designation, revoke the designation or not award the voucher.
+CTI-1601 may not receive approval, or we may receive approval in adults, but not pediatric patients, and therefore, we may not receive a voucher.
+In addition, even though CTI-1601 has been designated as a drug for a rare pediatric disease, the FDA may later decide that it no longer meets the criteria for designation, the designation may be revoked, or we could not be awarded the voucher.
 If we apply for designation for future product candidates as drugs for rare pediatric diseases, the FDA may not grant the designation.
-The failure to maintain rare pediatric disease designation for CTI-1601 or if FDA approval does not occur prior to September 30, 2026 could result in the inability to receive a priority review voucher which could adversely affect our business, financial condition and results of operations.
+The failure to maintain rare pediatric disease designation for CTI-1601 or if FDA approval does not occur prior to September 30, 2026 could result in the inability to receive a rare pediatric disease designation voucher which could adversely affect our business, financial condition and results of operations.